saile336/FWingREMIX/DOCUMENTATION.md

 <FetchKide :bim="organizationKey" :widgetMode="false" />
 ```
 This usage example demonstrates how to embed the FetchKide component into a parent component, passing the organization key and widget mode as props.
-Conclusion

-FetchKide.vue is a versatile component within a Vue.js application, designed to enhance user engagement by dynamically presenting event information from the Kide platform.
-Through its props, reactive data properties, and methods, it offers a tailored user experience, encouraging interaction with the displayed events.

 # Documentation for Classes.vue